pynenc/pynenc/docs/usage_guide/use_case_010_trigger_system.md

 ## Best Practices

+1. **Enable triggers before using**: Verify that `trigger_cls` is configured to something other than `DisabledTrigger`
+2. **Choose appropriate backend**: Use memory/SQLite for development, distributed backends for production
-1. **Keep triggers focused**: Each trigger should have a clear, specific purpose.
+3. **Keep triggers focused**: Each trigger should have a clear, specific purpose
-2. **Use appropriate filters**: Filters reduce unnecessary task executions.
+4. **Use appropriate filters**: Filters reduce unnecessary task executions
-3. **Consider idempotence**: Triggered tasks should handle potential duplicate executions gracefully.
+5. **Consider idempotence**: Triggered tasks should handle potential duplicate executions gracefully
-4. **Monitor trigger performance**: Complex trigger conditions can impact system performance.
+6. **Monitor trigger performance**: Complex trigger conditions can impact system performance
-5. **Use consistent naming**: Develop a naming convention for triggered tasks to improve maintainability.
+7. **Use consistent naming**: Develop a naming convention for triggered tasks to improve maintainability
-6. **Avoid lambdas in filters or providers**: Always use module-level named functions for argument filters and providers.
+8. **Avoid lambdas in filters or providers**: Always use module-level named functions for argument filters and providers

+## Troubleshooting

+**Triggers not executing?**

+- Verify `trigger_cls` is not set to `DisabledTrigger` (the default)
+- Ensure the trigger backend service (Redis, MongoDB, RabbitMQ) is running for distributed backends
+- Check that the required plugin is installed for distributed backends
+- Verify the runner is compatible with your trigger backend (e.g., MemTrigger requires ThreadRunner)